 Fay has also published widely on media history, genocide, photography, biography, memory, television, violence and Australian history.
 She is the author of three books, Witnesses to War: The History of Australian Conflict Reporting (2011, co-authored with Richard Trembath) and Max Crawford: An Historian’s Life and the Limits of Academic Freedom (2005).

 She is currently a Chief Investigator on the ARC Linkage Grant funded project on the history and significance of Australian press photography with Associate Professor Sally Young, Professor Kate Darian-Smith and Mr Michael Gawenda (University of Melbourne) and in partnership with the National Library of Australia and the Walkley Foundation.
-Shooting the Picture: A History of Australian Press Photography, which is co-authored by Fay and Sally Young will be published by Melbourne University Publishing in August 2016..
+Shooting the Picture: Press Photography in Australia, which is co-authored by Fay and Sally Young will be published by Melbourne University Publishing in August 2016 .

-Fay was recently interviewed by ABC RN’s Media Report on ‘Censorship, suffering and shellshock in WW1 reporting’.
+Fay was interviewed by ABC RN’s Media Report on ‘Censorship, suffering and shellshock in WW1 reporting’.
 Listen online or visit the ABC website for more information about the special.